goatcorp/dalamud-docs/docs/plugin-development/restrictions.md

   granting access to Mog Station items)
 - your plugin does not provide parsing, raid logging, DPS meters, or similar (i.e. information beyond what is traditionally available to players)
+- your plugin does not collect account IDs of player characters beyond your own in any form, regardless of the intended use or whether it is exposed to users
 - your plugin does not have a hard dependency on any plugin that violates the Plugin Guidelines